-Learning the Spanish language when you are not native to a Spanish-speaking country, requires constant revision of new information: letters of the Spanish alphabet, learning to write, pronouncing words, Spanish grammar, vocabulary and learning all the verbs…
+Learning the Spanish language when you are not native to a Spanish-speaking country, requires constant revision of new information: letters of the Spanish alphabet, learning to write, pronouncing words, understanding accents, getting to grips with sentence structure, Spanish grammar, vocabulary and learning all the verbs…

 To our readers eager to learn Spanish, here is how to pronounce the alphabet of the Spanish language.